 At Home - Easy and fun ways to reduce waste in your home, yard or while shoppingAt the Office - Tips for reducing waste at work while saving moneyAt the Retail Store - Cost-effective ideas for making your store more environmentally friendly

-If you're looking for even more great source reduction ideas, here are some Alternative Uses of Common Household Products.
+If you're looking for source reduction ideas, here are some Alternative Uses of Common Household Products.
 By incorporating even a few of these ideas into your day, not only will you reduce waste, you will also save money while helping to protect the environment.

 Other Useful Links

-For more information about source reduction, please contact The Resource Management Program at 410-537-3314.
+For more information about source reduction, please contact MDE's Resource Management Program.

 1800 Washington Boulevard, Baltimore, MD 21230